NVIDIA/NeMo-RL/docs/debugging.md

 All breakpoints that are reached while the program is running will be visible in the Ray Debugger Panel dropdown for the cluster `127.0.0.1:52640`.
 Click
 `Start Debugging` to jump to one worker's breakpoint.

-Note, that you can jump between breakpoints across all workers with this process.
+Note that you can jump between breakpoints across all workers with this process.

 ![Ray Debugger Extension Step 4](./assets/ray-debug-step4.png)